-On the back of this sheet you will find a schedule of topics (and book chapters) for the course.
+On the back of this sheet you will find a schedule of topics for the course.
 Behind that I have appended all the problem sets for the class.
 The due dates for each of the problem sets are included on the class schedule.